edgio-docs/edgio-docs/src/pages/guides/basics/environments.md

 ## Creating an Environment {/*creating-an-environment*/}

-To create an environment, navigate to your site, select the _Environments_ tab, and click _New Environment_:
+Perform the following steps to create an environment:

 1. Load the **Environments** page.